-&lt;sup>11 Since firms may change their headquarters locations (e.g., Heider and Ljungqvist, 2015), we obtain the firms' historical headquarter addresses by scraping the firms' index pages on the Electronic Data Gathering, Analysis, and Retrieval system (EDGAR).
+10 Since firms may change their headquarters locations (e.g., Heider and Ljungqvist, 2015), we obtain the firms' historical headquarter addresses by scraping the firms' index pages on the Electronic Data Gathering, Analysis, and Retrieval system (EDGAR).
 If a director works for multiple companies in the same year, then we use the headquarters county of the firm in which the director holds an executive position as her county of residence.
-In the few cases where a director holds executive positions in multiple companies, or does not hold executive position in any company, we use the headquarter county of the firm for which she has worked for the longest time period as her county of residence.
+In the few cases where a director holds executive positions in multiple companies, or does not hold an executive position, we use the headquarters county of the firm for which she has worked for the longest period as her county of residence.